 The system can be deployed anywhere and takes minutes to set up.
 It can operate for eight hours on one charge, longer if connected to diesel backup motors.
 DCP can fold up small enough to drive through a set of standard double doors.

 The project, which began in 2011, has evolved to a point where it can create objects ia all sizes.
 DCP recently completed a dome-like structure (see lead image) that measures 50 feet in diameter and 12 feet tall.
 It was built in 13.5 hours using a stock insultating foam spray.
 While this is not exactly a “house”, the dome can serve as a mold for poured-in concrete or mud that would provide structural heft.
+If you are looking into remodelling your house, here’s a guide for traditional homes.
+Compare that with mud building or doing it yourself!

 “This one technique allows us to get our foot in the door on a construction site,” Keating told FastCoDesign.
 But his long-term vision is to deploy the system in the developing world or in disaster areas, for example after a major earthquake, to provide quick shelter.
 The team sees this happening within the next 10 years.
 Their ultimate aim is to work in remote places such as Antarctica, the moon and Mars to make buildings out of local materials such as ice or moon dust.
 Keating said technology like this could be ready in 50 years or sooner.